 - Find seeds within a flower bud on lettuce and marigold by cutting open the flower to reveal the seeds inside.
 Some, like sunflowers, are easy to find because the seeds are visible in the flower, whereas others can be tiny or tucked inside.

-- For seeds that are harvested dry, like poppy seeds or chives, let the seeds dry on the plant.
+- For seeds that are harvested dry, like poppy seeds or chives, let the seeds dry right on the plant.
 Collect them carefully by breaking open the pod and shaking them onto a dish towel to separate them from the pod and stems.

 - It’s also best to allow seeds encased in pods, like beans and lilies, to dry on the plants.
 Collect them carefully by breaking open the pod and separating the seed from the pod and stems.